HL7/capstmt/input/pagecontent/index.md

 ### In this IG

 * [Specification](specification.html): Contains the formal specification of the application feature framework such as defining features, querying for features, and feature negotiation.
-* [Artifact Index](artifacts.html): The implementable artifacts defined in this IG such as profiles, value sets, code systems, and operation definitions.
+* [Artifact Index](artifacts.html): The implementable artifacts defined in this IG such as profiles, logical models, value sets, code systems, and operation definitions.

 ### Relationship with CapabilityStatemnet and TerminologyCapabilities